Command Line Interface

 Command: trace

-Using this command you can manage AI server tracing facility.
+Use this command to manage the AI server tracing feature.

-AI server tracing facility is used for AI server debugging and time profiling.
-It is designed mostly for DeGirum customer support and not intended to be used by the end user directly.
+The tracing feature is primarily for debugging and profiling.
+It is mainly intended for DeGirum customer support and isn't typically used directly by end users.

 This command has the following subcommands, which are passed just after the command: